-Just missing the top 10, Prague truly is a fairy-tale city, filled with castles and a romantic vibe along the Vltava river.
-Tripadvisor calls the city "a perfect destination for beach-weary vacationers who want to immerse themselves in culture."
+Prague is a fairy-tale city, filled with castles and a romantic vibe along the Vltava River.

-Explore Staromestské námestî's cobblestoned streets, taking in Old Town's charm, then cross over the Charles Bridge, being sure to touch its many statues for luck and prayers.
-Germany's gulyuzr called it the "beautiful, authentic, prettiest part of Prague!
-You go through it and feel the atmosphere of old city."
+Explore Staromestské námestî's cobblestoned streets, taking in the Old Town's charm, then cross over the Charles Bridge, being sure to touch its many statues for luck and prayers.
+Of course, tour Prague Castle and enjoy its privileged views over the city.

 Stay: Hotel Residence Agnes

 Located in the heart of Old Town is the pretty pink Residence Agnes.
 The building dates back to the 1300s and provides visitors with a historical backdrop within the city.